Sp-ino/cal_framework/README.md

   algorithm" is used here to indicate an algorithm that accepts a single input data matrix X, which can contain a linear and a nonlinear part.
 A joint algorithm does not need to know how the matrix is organized (i.e. which part is the linear one and which part is the nonlinear one).
-- split_settings.json: this file contains settings for a spli algorithm.
+- split_settings.json: this file contains settings for a split algorithm.
 The expression "split algorithm" is used here to indicate an algorithm that needs 2 separate input data matrices X1 and X2, X1 being the linear part and X2 being the nonlinear part of the overall input matrix.
+The user has to modify these two files whenever they wish to change the settings.